ParaPro Reading Study Guide: Drawing Inferences

 From reading this article, what conclusion can we make about the author?

-1. They are happy about the new changes in technology and AI
+1. they are happy about the new changes in technology and AI

-2. They work in a field related to technology and AI
+2. they work in a field related to technology and AI

-3. They are worried about the loss of jobs as a result of technology and AI
+3. they are worried about the loss of jobs as a result of technology and AI

-4. Technology and AI have helped them get a job recently that is rewarding
+4. technology and AI have helped them get a job recently that is rewarding

 Before we even focus on the question, what can we conclude about the author?
 Because of words and phrases like “killing,” “take away,” “suffer their fate,” and “however” in contrast to “positives,” we can say they personally feel that technology has been detrimental.
 We can also conclude from the title that this is a persuasive article and the author clearly feels passionate about their stance.